top of page

 • Auto-eject if the player's mech was destroyed, but also

-• manual eject, which is available on [Z] if their health is below a certain percentage.
+• manual eject, available on [Z] if health is below x %

-• Remeching.
-I created a guage that fills up over time.
-When full, the player can summon their mech with [Z], and continue the battle.
+• Re-meching.
+I created a gauge that fills up over time.
+When full, the player can summon their mech with [Z] and continue the battle.

 We wanted to strike a balance between encouraging the player to get involved with the battle, but not make it such that it was overpowered and annoying to enemies.
 On the other hand, we wanted to retain the player's feeling of vulnerability when playing as a cat (juxtaposed against the powerful mechs), yet give the cat escape and hiding potential.